Co-Evolving Latent Action World Models: Experiments

 \textbf{An Evolving LAM as a Better Control Interface for the World Model.}\, We then investigate the impact of a dynamically evolving LAM on the world model's video prediction performance.
 We compare our \textsc{Warmup + E2E} model against a variant where the LAM is frozen after the same initial warmup phase and only the world model is fine-tuned subsequently.
 As shown in Figure~\ref{fig:co-evolve}(b), the world model paired with a frozen LAM improves initially but quickly plateaus.
 By contrast, when paired with a continuously improving LAM during E2E training, the world model achieves substantially higher video generation quality.
 This demonstrates that a static latent action space imposes a performance bottleneck, whereas a dynamically evolving LAM provides a progressively more precise control interface, unlocking the world model’s full predictive potential.

-\textbf{The Virtuous Cycle of Co-evolution.} These two experiments provide evidence for a virtuous cycle of synergistic co-evolution: an improving world model better shapes the latent action representation, which in turn enables more effective world modeling.
-This dynamic co-evolution creates a deeply coupled and intrinsically consistent system.
-As shown in the following section, this property underlies our model’s superior performance on downstream adaptation tasks.
+\textbf{The Virtuous Cycle of Co-Evolution.} These two experiments provide evidence for a virtuous cycle of synergistic co-evolution: an improving world model better shapes the latent action representation, which in turn enables more effective world modeling.
+This creates a deeply coupled and intrinsically consistent system.
+As shown in the following section, this property underlies the superior performance of our model in downstream adaptation tasks.